StillNotWorking/LMS-helper-script/camilladsp/README.md

 To access CamillaDSP open a web browser with adress `[IP adress to RPi:5000]`

+CamillaDSP version 2 have some changes made to filter configuration files.
+If the system already had an older install this script move old files to `/home/pi/camilladsp_old` directory.

-***NOTE: If you already have a DAC configured and this had you disable local sound with `#dtparam=audio=on` in `/boot/config.txt` there will be no sound from the headphone out.
+***NOTE: If you already have a DAC configured and this had you disable local sound with `#dtparam=audio=on` in `/boot/config.txt` there will be no sound from the headphone out.***
+# Configure Playback Device (DAC)
 From the CamillaGUI web page click the `Devices` tab and configure the `Playback device`.
-If you don't remember your DAC's name you might get lucky using `hw:1,0,0`***
+If you don't remember your DAC's name you might get lucky using `hw:0,0,0` or `hw:1,0,0`.
+But this might fail at next reboot.
+Better to use `aplay -l` from a terminal window to list audio devices and then use the DAC's short name listet after the `card x:` like this:
+`card 4: Amanero [Combo384 Amanero], device 0: USB Audio [USB Audio]` From this string here is what we will type in the CamillaDSP web configuration box: **hw:Amanero:0:0**
 # What is CamillaDSP
-A tool to create audio processing pipelines for applications such as active crossovers or room correction.
+It's tool to create audio processing pipelines for applications such as active crossovers or room correction.
+Sqeezelite's PCM stream goes to Alsa Loopback where CamillaDSP picks it up and do high quality FP64 digital processing before passing it on to desiered output, — typical for a headless RPi a sound card configured with Alsa.

 https://www.diyaudio.com/community/threads/camilladsp-cross-platform-iir-and-fir-engine-for-crossovers-room-correction-etc.349818/